 - If SPY falls (close to close) more than this 25 day average today, and it also fell more yesterday than yesterday’s 25-day average, then go long at the close.
 My experience tells me the velocity of the fall is much more important than the number of down days.

 - Exit on the close after two days.
 I have measured other exit days, but two days seems to offer the best risk/reward.
 Also, I like to use “symmetrical” values.
 If entry is based on a two-day pattern, exit should also be based on two days patterns.

-This simple strategy have the following stats since January 2005 until present:
+This simple strategy has the following stats from January 2005 until the current date:

 |P/L in %||#fills||#wins||Avg|